6 Fun indoor Games & Activities for Multicultural Kids

 - Let the dough cool down for around 15-30 minutes and store it in an airtight container.
 Leave in the fridge for at least 3 months.

-Sensory play like finger painting is vital for every child’s development.
-Activities can help to foster your little kid’s creativity.
+Sensory play like finger painting is vital for every child’s development, and also a fun indoor games and activities to foster your little kid’s creativity.

 6. Coloring ABCs

-Coloring is a great activity for children, especially during the lockdown. it is easy to start, and also offers an advantage for your child to express their creativity.
+Coloring is a great indoor games and activities for children. it is easy to start, and also offers an advantage for your child to express their creativity.
 Special thanks to Judy Wang Art for her cuttest printable.